 We also have an article that covers what are the best Japanese chef's knives?

-When it comes to making sushi, you’ll find that a sushi knife set is typically needed as this will feature some of the core knives that fulfil all the requirements for making good quality sushi.
+When it comes to making sushi, you’ll find that a good quality sushi knife set is typically needed as this will feature some of the core knives that fulfil all the requirements for making good quality sushi.

 In this article, we are going to run through some of the best knives for sushi and also what characteristics make these knives so ideally suited for sushi.